 Like it or not, you’ll be judged by what you wear and your appearance when interviewing

 Unfortunately for those who have adopted the philosophy of “they should be evaluating my ability to do the job and not what I wear,” many hiring authorities are Baby Boomers.
-This group remembers (and has some nostalgia for) the office days of yesteryear where professionals were expected to wear suits, ties, and dresses.
+This group remembers (and has some nostalgia for) the office days of yesteryear when professionals were expected to wear suits, ties, and dresses.
 The team interviewing you wants to ensure you’ll be a good representation of their organization.
 At the executive level, they want to see that you’re polished enough to impress the board and have a strong executive presence.

 Always wear an impeccably fitting suit

-Walking into the office building for your interview is likely the first time your potential superiors, peers and subordinates will see you in-person, so it’s crucial that you make a good impression.
+Walking into the office building for your interview is likely the first time your potential superiors, peers, and subordinates will see you in person, so it’s crucial that you make a good impression.
 Always play it safe by wearing business professional clothing – a suit and tie for gentlemen and a business dress or suit for ladies.
-It’s always better to be overdressed, than underdressed.
+It’s always better to be overdressed than underdressed.

 The color of your suit matters as well.
-Avoid anything trendy; navy (a power color for making you seem like an expert), blues and gray (which convey loyalty and dependability) or black are solid choices.
+Avoid anything trendy; navy (a power color for making you seem like an expert), blues and gray (which convey loyalty and dependability), or black are solid choices.

 We sometimes hear the argument that when interviewing at an organization with a casual culture, you can dress down and leave the suit in your closet.
 Our experience tells us this is a risky move.
-We’ve heard too many hiring authorities question candidate’s professionalism when they showed up (either in-person or to a video interview) dressed too casually.
+We’ve heard too many hiring authorities question candidates’ professionalism when they showed up (either in-person or to a video interview) dressed too casually.
 Not wearing a tie is a deal breaker for many employers.
 It’s a sign of respect to dress up and if you “dress down” before you have the job, they may question what you’ll actually wear to the job when you’re employed.